Table of Contents Quick Navigation

 | priceless | ✓ |

-Speaking: Introducing Kishori Amonkar
+Speaking Task: Introducing Kishori Amonkar

 "Good morning everyone.
 I am honoured to introduce to you a legend of Indian Classical Music, Smt.
 Kishori Amonkar.
 Born in 1931, she is the daughter of the great artist Smt.
 Mogubai Kurdikar.
 She belongs to the Jaipur-Atrauli gharana but has developed her own unique, intellectual style inspired by ancient Vedic sages.
 She is a recipient of the prestigious Padma Bhushan and the Sangeet Natak Akademi Award.
 Please welcome the finest female vocalist of her generation, Kishori Amonkar!"

-Writing: Hard Work of Evelyn and Bismillah
+Writing Task: Hard Work of Evelyn and Bismillah

 Evelyn Glennie: Evelyn Glennie wanted to go to the top of the musical world as a percussionist.
 Despite becoming deaf at a young age, she worked harder than most classical musicians.
-She trained her body to feel vibrations, toured with orchestras, and practiced endlessly.
+She trained her body to feel vibrations, toured with orchestras, and practised endlessly.
 Her goal was to separate percussion from the orchestra as a solo instrument, which she achieved through sheer determination.

 1. What is 'pungi' also called?

-Ans: A reeded noisemaker.
+Ans: A

 2. Who banned the pungi?